lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

          conda activate ./envs

-6. After the environment finishes setting up, copy and paste the following cell to open a JupyterLab tab
+6. After the environment finishes setting up, copy and paste the following command.
+This will open open a JupyterLab tab.

         Jupyter Notebook